-- Staff, ICNU, and Public Counsel contest whether recently acquired Eastside 45 resources are prudent for, or will be used by, Washington customers.
-Public Counsel asserts the manner in which PacifiCorp evaluated candidate resources, i.e., on a stand-alone basis, using commodity valuation measures, is inappropriate for making decisions about adding resources to a vertically-integrated utility.62 Staff and ICNU suggest the Company must make an affirmative showing that these resources are used and useful in Washington before they may be included in Washington rate base.63 - As an alternative to the Revised Protocol, Staff recommends adopting its 46 "Amended Revised Protocol" only for the purpose of this proceeding.
+- Staff, ICNU, and Public Counsel contest whether recently acquired Eastside resources are prudent for, or will be used by, Washington customers.
+Public Counsel asserts the manner in which PacifiCorp evaluated candidate resources, i.e., on a stand-alone basis, using commodity valuation measures, is inappropriate for making decisions about adding resources to a vertically-integrated utility.
+Staff and ICNU suggest the Company must make an affirmative showing that these resources are used and useful in Washington before they may be included in Washington rate base.
+Staff and ICNU suggest the Company must make an affirmative showing that these resources are used and useful in Washington before they may be included in Washington rate base. - As an alternative to the Revised Protocol, Staff recommends adopting its "Amended Revised Protocol" only for the purpose of this proceeding.
 Staff proposes adjustments that would: Exclude the costs of certain new Eastside resources (Adj.
 5.4); Reflect Washington's appropriate share of costs and benefits from the Mid-Columbia contracts (Adj.
 5.5); Remove costs associated with certain seasonal contracts (Adj.
 5.6); Modify how the Revised Protocol treats QF contracts (Adj.
-5.7), and; Modify the allocation factor for administrative and general costs.64 If we reject the Revised Protocol and Staff's Amended Revised Protocol, Staff recommends we reject the tariffs, as filed, in this proceeding.65 - As its alternative, ICNU proposes two options for modifying the Revised Protocol: 47 (1) Use the Multi-state or Pre-Merger ECD Credit to assign and allocate premerger resources to Western states, and; (2) Adjust the Revised Protocol by removing Currant Creek, treating new QF contracts like existing QF contracts, and reversing the production factor adjustment.66 Public Counsel does not propose any
+5.7), and; Modify the allocation factor for administrative and general costs.
+If we reject the Revised Protocol and Staff's Amended Revised Protocol, Staff recommends we reject the tariffs, as filed, in this proceeding. - As its alternative, ICNU proposes two options for modifying the Revised Protocol: (1) Use the Multi-state or Pre-Merger ECD Credit to assign and allocate premerger resources to Western states, and; (2) Adjust the Revised Protocol by removing Currant Creek, treating new QF contracts like existing QF contracts, and reversing the production factor adjustment.
+Public Counsel does not propose any

-61 Exh.
+&lt;sup>61 Exh.
 541-TC at 47:6 - 52:2 (Buckley).

-62 Exh.
+&lt;sup>62 Exh.
 471-T at 3:14-27:23 (Black).

-63 Exh.
+&lt;sup>63 Exh.
 541-TC at 198:9 - 201:19 (Buckley); Exh.
 491-TC at 35:13 - 39:21 (Falkenberg).

-64 Exh.
+&lt;sup>64 Exh.
 541-TC at 159:18 - 162:4 (Buckley).